dreampulse/modelizer/README.md

 * ```create()```: to create a new object of the referenced type
 * ```setObject(obj)```: if you already have a object you can use this method to assign the object to this reference

-If you have assined a object to the reference there are two additional functions avaiable:
+If you have assigned an object to the reference there are two additional functions avaiable:
 * ```load()```: to load (or reload) the object from the database
 * ```ref()```: to obtain the referenced object